sbrisard/LSK/notes_jb/LSK.md

   identically null, the bifurcation point is \emph{unstable}.
 \end{remark}

-\subsection{A particular case of symmetric bifurcation}
+## A particular case of symmetric bifurcation

 We now consider the case $E_{ijk}=0$ for all $i, j, k = 1, \ldots, m$.
 Then [see Eq.~\eqref{eq:20220524135036}] $\order[1]\lambda = 0$ on \emph{all} bifurcated